Take the Stress out of IBS

 Common Nutrition Questions

 Food is a common conversation topic with friends and family.
 Since everyone needs to eat, everyone tends to have their own opinion about, and approach to, food.
 Couple that with an overwhelming amount of nutrition information in the media and it can be incredibly hard to get reliable, evidence based answers.
-Here are some answers to common questions that I get from students.
-If you have a nutrition related question, feel free to email me at firstname.lastname@example.org.
+Here are some answers to common questions we hear from students.
+If you have a nutrition related question, feel free to email our dietician at email@example.com.

 - If red meat is 'probably carcinogenic', should I stop eating it?